ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 #### Configure the licenses <a name="step3"></a>

-Ubika offers two types of licenses depending on your deployment needs : a license for a single VM or a license for HA (High Availability) mode, where two instances are deployed in an Active-Backup configuration.
-Choose the appropriate license based on your setup.
+Ubika WAAP Gateway licenses are available directly from Ubika via the [official Ubika website](https://my.ubikasec.com/){.external}.
+Depending on your deployment needs, you can choose between a single VM license or a High Availability mode license, which supports an Active-Backup configuration with two instances.
+The licenses also vary based on the SSL TPS (Transactions Per Second), supporting either multiple SSL certificates or failover capabilities.

-To apply the licenses, you will need to provide the following information to Ubika :
+To apply the licenses, you will need to provide the following information to UWG :

-- Type of Ubika deployment (single instance or HA)
+- Type of UWG deployment (single instance or HA)
-- Serial number of the Ubika instance
+- Serial number of the UWG instance
 - Number of vCPUs and the amount of RAM allocated to each instance

-Once you receive the licenses from Ubika, apply them to the corresponding instances to complete the setup.
+Once you receive the licenses from UWG, apply them to the corresponding instances to complete the setup.

 ### Create your web server environment <a name="step4"></a>

-The test of the web application after configuration validates the correct operation of Ubika's network, security, and high availability settings.
-The goal is to ensure that web traffic is properly filtered and routed through the Ubika instances, providing comprehensive protection for communications with the servers.
+In this section, we will create a web server environment and set up a load balancer to distribute traffic between multiple web servers.
+This step is crucial to validate the proper functioning of the network, security, and high availability settings of your UWG setup.
+By implementing a load balancer, we ensure that traffic is balanced across your web servers, enabling failover protection and redundancy, which is essential for maintaining service availability.

 * Create two web servers on the workload network